 Campus survivor advocates declined to comment on Lipman’s track record.

-In response to the COVID-19 pandemic, Lipman also spearheaded the initiative to change the grading policy for the 2020-21 school year to allow credit or no credit grading to count towards WAYS and major requirements.
+In response to the COVID-19 pandemic, Lipman also spearheaded the initiative to change the grading policy for the 2020-21 school year to allow a credit or no credit grading option for all courses.

 Senators said they initially ran for office for a variety of reasons, spanning parental influence to experiencing institutional challenges themselves.
 Princess Vongchanh ’23, who uses they/them pronouns, said they ran because of the “struggles and celebrations” they faced due to their identity and saw how many of their peers had the same experiences “because of the way higher education is shaped.”